shobrook/saplings/README.md

 ### Creating a tool

 Tools are what your agent will use to perform a task or answer a query.
-Each tool must be a class that extends the `Tool` class.
-It should define a JSON schema for the model and implement a `run` method that actually executes the tool.
-If you've used [OpenAI function calling](https://platform.openai.com/docs/guides/function-calling) before, this should be familiar to you.

-In our example, we'll make a simple tool that multiples two numbers together.
+Each tool must extend the `Tool` base class and implement a few variables and methods.
+In our example, we'll make a simple tool that multiplies two numbers together:

 ```python
 from saplings.abstract import Tool